na-na-hi/renget/archive/lmg_models.md

 	Pygmalion 7B is a dialogue model that uses LLaMA-7B as a base.
 The dataset includes RP/ERP content.
 Metharme 7B is an experimental instruct-tuned variation, which can be guided using natural language like other instruct models.

+	PygmalionAI intend to use the same dataset on the higher parameter LLaMA models.
+No ETA as of yet.

 	>Filtering Status : None

 Model | Type | Download